hulop/MapService/MapService/SETUP.md

 After you deploy MapService Server, you need to add Cloudant NoSQL DB service
 - For Bluemix, see https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/
 - If you are not using Bluemix, you need to provide `VCAP_SERVICES` Environment variable

+You need to add the following environment variable for administoration instances
+- ENABLE_MAP_ACCESS=admin,auditor,editor

 ## Administration